 For a decade Mr. Moore has worked closely with city leaders in championing the revitalization of the Los Angeles River, which flows 32 miles through the nation's second largest urban region.
 In 2014, as the City’s lead department working on the revitalization, Mr. Moore led the effort to receive the U.S. Army Corps of Engineers’ recommendation for a $1 billion plan to restore an extensive network of parks, trails, wildlife habitat, recreation, and community revitalization amenities along the River.

-For his leadership, Mr. Moore has received numerous recognitions that exemplify his dedication to public service and the field of engineering.
+Under Mr. Moore’s leadership, the Bureau of Engineering has received 263 of awards in the past 12 years from local, state and national organizations.
+Personally, Mr. Moore has received numerous awards and honors that recognize his dedication to public service and the field of engineering.
 For five consecutive years (2007-2012) he received the Construction Management Association of America, Southern California Chapter's "Distinguished Owner Honoree Award" for his consistent work in delivering professional construction management services.
 In 2010, he received the Green Solution Project of the Year Award for the South Los Angeles Wetland Park, which provides new publicly-accessible natural open space and helps achieve state and federal water pollution reduction goals.
 In 2008, he received the Community Impact Award for the City of Los Angeles Green Building Program from the Los Angeles Business Council for his work as a green building leader and for the management of new LEED projects.
 He has also won recognition from the local chapters of the American Institute of Architects, Consulting Engineers and Land Surveyors of California, Asian American Architects/Engineers Association, City of Los Angeles Quality and Productivity Commission, and he received the Friends of the Los Angeles River's Merrill Butler Award for his Los Angeles River restoration efforts.